Kemi0787/LITA-Class-Documentation/README.md

 ### DATA ANALYSIS TOOLS
 - 	Microsoft Excel
-i.
-For  Data Cleaning
+1. For  Data Cleaning
-ii.
-For Data Analysis
+2. For Data Analysis
-Iii. for Data Visualization
+3. for Data Visualization

 - SQL- Structured Query Language for Query of Data
 -	Github for Portfolio Building